Find information for youth and teens in Burnaby and the surrounding areas.

 Phone: 604-777-6099

-Douglas College Training Group provides youth employment programs including CAVE Youth Employment Program, SEED Youth Employment Program, and Q+ Works Youth Employment Program.
+Douglas College Training Group provides youth employment programs including Q+ Works Youth Employment Program and Reboot Plus program.

 S.U.C.C.E.S.S